2017 British & Irish Lions tour to New Zealand: Lions

 Tour manager John Spencer announced an initial squad of 41 on 19 April 2017, made up of 16 players from England, 12 from Wales, 11 from Ireland and 2 from Scotland.

 Ben Youngs was initially selected in the squad but withdrew on 6 May for personal reasons.
 Billy Vunipola withdrew from the squad on 21 May after suffering a shoulder injury while playing for his club Saracens.

 On 17 June, six players – Kristian Dacey, Gareth Davies, Allan Dell, Tomas Francis, Cory Hill and Finn Russell – were added to the squad to provide cover during mid-week games ahead of the test series.
+These players were nicknamed the "Geography Six" as they were on tour with their national teams in Australia and New Zealand at the time.

 Ross Moriarty was ruled out of the tour after an injury sustained against the New Zealand Provincial Barbarians.
 On 29 June, Robbie Henshaw and George North were ruled out of the remaining games after sustaining injuries against the Hurricanes.
 Jared Payne was ruled out of the final game due to concussion.

 Notes: Ages listed are as of the first tour match on 3 June.
 Player positions are per the Lions' website.
 Bold denotes that the player was selected for a previous Lions squad.
 Italic denotes a player that withdrew from the squad following selection.